Police: Gunman dead, multiple shot at Fedex facility

-INDIANAPOLIS (AP) - Multiple people were shot at a Fedex facility in Indianapolis and the suspected gunman killed himself, police said.
+INDIANAPOLIS (AP) - Multiple people were shot at a Fedex facility in Indianapolis late Thursday, and the suspected gunman killed himself, police said.

-When police arrived late Thursday, officers observed an active shooting at the facility, Indianapolis police spokesperson Genae Cook told reporters early Friday.
+When police arrived, officers observed an active shooting scene at the facility, Indianapolis police spokesperson Genae Cook told reporters early Friday.

 Cook confirmed multiple people were shot but did not give a specific number.
 She added that the gunman has died and the public is not believed to be in immediate danger.